KenKundert/why-invest-in-bitcoin/README.rst

 There is nobody to pressure.

-The dollar was established as the world's reserve currency in the aftermath of WWII, when the US was at the peak of its financial power.
+The dollar was established as the world's reserve currency in the aftermath of World War II, when the US was at the peak of its financial power.
 That primacy has eroded considerably since, which weakens the currency.
 Furthermore, other financial powers are souring on the US use of its exorbitant privilege.
 The US is increasingly aggressive at using its control of the worlds financial system to punish other countries.
 Even its European allies are being increasingly